 Sexually Transmitted Infection Testing

 Testing for sexually transmitted infections (STIs) is available by appointment.
 These infections include gonorrhea, Chlamydia, syphilis, trichomonas, genital warts (HPV), herpes, pubic lice, scabies, HIV and hepatitis.
-The Provider and the student together decide which tests will be performed, based upon which symptoms are present, possible exposure, risk factors, and student request.
+The Provider and the patient together decide which tests will be performed, based upon which symptoms are present, possible exposure, risk factors, and patient request.

 General Medical Issues